GDSC-OOU/NODE-OOU-WEB/README.md

 ## Clone Your Fork

 Clone your forked repository to your local machine using the following command.
-Replace the [your username] with yours or just click on `code` by the top write corner and copy the https link:
+Replace the [your username] with yours or just click on `code` by the top right corner and copy the https link:

 ```bash
 git clone https://github.com/[your username]/NODE-OOU-WEB.git